 Kerbside collection of food scraps for composting

-We are currently trialing a weekly kerbside food and green waste collection for some Abbotsford residents.
-We will review the results of the trial next year and consider expanding this collection service.
-Read more about the trial.
+We are currently trialling a weekly food and green waste collection for some residents in Abbotsford involved in the Yarra Waste Revolution.
+Read more about this trial.

 On-site food processing for commercial properties and apartment buildings